|

 2001.

-The eagle eyed may have spotted that the style of
+The eagle-eyed may have spotted that the style of

-every game, instead of being colour-coordinated with the socks, as had been the
+as well as red, instead of being colour-coordinated with the socks, as had been the

 There seemed to be some debate as to what colour the socks should be.

-that had been the first choice since 1957, but they then tried out three
+These had been the first choice since 1957, but they then tried out three

 different designs in consecutive matches before reverting back to the trusty